-As part of its innovative Horizon Series, the Royal Concertgebouw Orchestra is presenting The Seven Deadly Sins, a programme a programme featuring music, dance and social satire in collaboration with dance company LeineRoebana.
+As part of its innovative Horizon Series, the Royal Concertgebouw Orchestra is presenting The Seven Deadly Sins, a programme featuring music and social satire.

-Die sieben Todsünden der Kleinbürger by Kurt Weill and Bertolt Brecht, with whom he frequently collaborated, is a 'ballet chanté' (sung ballet) for five solo singers, one solo dancer, ballet corps and orchestra.
-Two Annas (the singer and her alter ego, the dancer) drag themselves from city to city to earn enough to build a little house.
+Die sieben Todsünden by Kurt Weill and Bertolt Brecht, with whom he frequently collaborated, is a 'ballet chanté' (sung ballet) for five solo singers, one solo dancer, ballet corps and orchestra.
+In this concert - without dancers - two Annas drag themselves from city to city to earn enough to build a little house.
 Anna I, sung by Wende Snijders, is the voice of conscience who tries to keep the impulsive Anna II on the straight and narrow.
 Thus, they pass through seven major US cities, where the 'seven deadly sins of the bourgeoisie' are rampant.